tinamelie/evogen-drosophila-genomes/Dore.md

 ```

 **Notes:**
 The short reads were trimmed using a sliding window approach to clean up any low-quality regions near the ends of the reads.
 The SLIDINGWINDOW:4:30 setting means it looks at each 4-base window and trims once the average quality in a window drops below 30.
-This is a strict setting to make sure only high-quality bases are kept.
+This is a somewhat strict setting to make sure only high-quality bases are kept - appropriate for polishing purposes rather than assembly.

-Trimming worked well—about 87% of read pairs survived, which is a good result.
+Trimming worked well—about 87% of read pairs survived.
 A small number of reads were trimmed too short or had quality issues and were dropped or left as single-end.
 This is normal and expected.
 The cleaned reads were used for mapping.

 ---